-- compliance with HM Revenue & Customs to maintain the Company's VCT status;
+- > compliance with HM Revenue & Customs to maintain the Company's VCT status;

-- valuation of investments; and
+- > valuation of investments; and

-- revenue recognition and recoverability.
+- > revenue recognition and recoverability.

 These matters are monitored regularly by the Investment Manager and reviewed by the Board at every Board meeting.
-They were also discussed with the Investment Manager and the Auditor at the Audit Committee meeting held to discuss the annual financial statements reviewed by the Company's adviser, Philip Hare & Associates LLP.
+They were also discussed with the Investment Manager and the Auditor at the Audit Committee meeting held to discuss the annual financial statements.